chrispoturalski/README-generator/README.md

 ## Instructions

-You have to download inquirer.
+run a function to download inquirer

 ## Usage